 Fresh Meats Versus Meat Meals And the Alternatives

 However, meat meals are rendered, which means they are cooked at extreme temperatures.
-As stated before, this decreases the biological value of the meats in question.
-While they are denser in protein than fresh meats, meat meals are not as high quality protein.
+As stated before, this decreases the raw meats' biological value.
+While they are denser protein than fresh meats, meat meals are not as high-quality.

 Primary Protein Sources

-All dog foods, even limited ingredient or single protein diets, contain multiple sources of protein.
-Since proteins can be found in vegetables, grains, seeds, and legumes, as well as meats, your pet food’s actual protein makeup is a combination of several protein sources.
+All high-protein dog foods, even limited ingredients or single-protein diets, contain multiple sources of protein.
+Since proteins can be found in vegetables, grains, seeds, legumes, and meats, your pet food’s actual protein makeup is a combination of several protein sources.

 Notice that the first two ingredients are chicken meal and chicken - two high-quality proteins.
 However, the next 4 highest in quantity by weight are oatmeal, dehulled barley, brown rice, and brewers rice - 3 similar grains (2 are the same grain).